ACA state reporting

 Are you one of the employers bestowed with extra paperwork to file with state agencies each year?
 Let's find out.
 Below, you'll find a chart of all states that have passed individual mandates, plus several with requirements forthcoming.

-NOTE: You may find differences from ACA state reporting requirements for 2022.
-Since certain states are still rolling out changes, it's worth checking twice to ensure your organization stays compliant.
+NOTE: You may find differences in the ACA state reporting requirements of previous years.
+Since certain states are still rolling out changes, it's worth checking twice to ensure your organization is compliant.

 California IRS 1094 and 1095-B/C Employer Distribution: